HotMochaNoWhip/stock-analysis/README.md

 While this worked and allowed us to grab all the data with multiple if statements it caused multiple changing values simultaneously.

-When refractored, we instead had 23 loops running independently.
-One for the tickerVolume and another to loop over the rows and the last to output the data.
+When refractored, we instead had three loops running independently.
+One for the tickerVolume, another to loop over the rows, and the last to output the data.

 Refactored our code looks like this instead.
-While it is written longer, the computation takes less time to execute.
+While it is written longer (had to define more variables), the computation takes less time to execute.

 '''